MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/subscribe-to-conversation-events.md

 ## Conversation update events

 You can use conversation update events to provide better notifications and effective bot actions.
-You can add new events any time and your bot begins to receive them.
+You can add new events anytime and your bot begins to receive them.

-It's recommended that you design your bot to receive unexpected events.
-If you are using the Bot Framework SDK, your bot automatically responds with a `200 - OK` to any events you choose not to handle.
+You must design your bot to receive unexpected events.
+If you're using the Bot Framework SDK, your bot automatically responds with a `200 - OK` to any events you choose not to handle.

 A bot receives a `conversationUpdate` event in either of the following cases: